Abigail Posner

 This is custom heading element

-That’s the overview – but let’s dive in a bit.
+That’s the overview – but let’s dig a bit deeper.

 At Google’s Creative Works, Abigail led a multidisciplinary team developing data-driven, AI-powered advertising and branded content strategies for YouTube’s top global advertisers.
 She pioneered Humanizing Digital, an anthropology-based thought leadership series exploring our emotional relationship with technology.
 She also helped guide a cultural transformation initiative for Google’s 4,000+ sales professionals, building unity and renewed purpose across regions; and earlier, created and scaled a global culture of insights program that deepened customer understanding both within Google and across client organizations.